• Skip to primary navigation

 These protein donuts are baked in the oven and then topped with a chocolate glaze.
 Here's how to make them:

-First, preheat your oven to 350 degrees F and grease a silicone donut pan (I greased mine with avocado oil).
+1. First, preheat your oven to 350 degrees F. Grease 6 slots of a donut pan (I used a silicone donut pan and greased mine with avocado oil).

-After baking the donuts, remove them from the oven and let them cool in the silicone molds for 5-10 minutes.
-Then place them on a wire cooling rack and cool to room temperature before frosting.
-They should be easy to remove from the donut pan.
+1. After baking the donuts, remove them from the oven and let them cool in the silicone mold for 5-10 minutes.
+Then remove them from their mold and place them on a wire cooling rack.
+Once cooled to room temperature you can top them with the chocolate glaze.

 Storage